ngs-docs/2023-snakemake-book-draft/src/beginner+/params-blocks.md

 the input and output blocks must exist in order for the workflow to proceed past that rule.

-Many times, shell commands need to take parameters other than filenames, and these parameters may be values that can or should be calculated by snakemake.
-Therefore, snakemake also supports a `params:` block that can be used to provide parameters that are _not_ filenames in the shell block.
+Frequently, shell commands need to take parameters other than filenames, and these parameters may be values that can or should be calculated by snakemake.
+Therefore, snakemake also supports a `params:` block that can be used to provide strings that are _not_ filenames in the shell block, colloquially known as parameters.
 As you'll see below, these can be used for a variety of purposes, including user-configurable parameters as well as parameters that can be calculated automatically by Python code.

-## A simple example of params blocks
+## A simple example of a params block

 Consider:
 ```python